Cambrian College Virtual Teaching and Learning Guide

-In order to teach from the college to remote students, or to teach remotely (off campus), you will need a computer and reliable internet access.
+In order to teach from the college to virtual students, or to teach off campus, you will need a computer and reliable internet access.
 If you do not have access to a computer at home, email HelpDesk@Cambriancollege.ca to inquire about a laptop loan if they have one.

 The Hub team will be updating the teaching.cambriancollege.ca webpage on a regular basis to provide you with helpful resources.
 Please bookmark it and check in.